Diana-Joya/Raytracer/README.md

 ## Usage
 - Run `make` to raytrace the fast scenes (all except *teatime.png*)
 - Run `make all` to raytrace all the scenes (including *teatime.png*)
+- Run `make clean` to delete all raytraced scenes